aiven/devportal/docs/products/kafka/kafka-connect/howto/snowflake-sink-prereq.rst

 Configure a Snowflake key pair authentication
 ---------------------------------------------

 The Apache Kafka BigQuery sink connector requires a key pair authentication with a minimum 2048-bit RSA.
-You neeed to generate the key pair locally and then upload the public key to Snowflake as defined in the `dedicated documentation <https://docs.snowflake.com/en/user-guide/key-pair-auth.html#configuring-key-pair-authentication>`_.
+You need to generate the key pair locally and then upload the public key to Snowflake as defined in the `dedicated documentation <https://docs.snowflake.com/en/user-guide/key-pair-auth.html#configuring-key-pair-authentication>`_.
 The following procedure guides you in the necessary steps:

 1. Generate the private key using ``openssl``::